 Standard Build (Jet Boots)

 The safer version of Fi/Bo.
 As of late, this variant of Bo can out damage Fi/Bo while also having a fair bit of survivability.
 Hunter allows for a decent increase in damage, while maintaining the extra survivability that Hu also offers.
-Do keep in mind, Dual Blades can make use of Break Stance on some of the boss EQs while using Niren Orochi.
-This setup is very strong due to Niren Orochi’s potential giving you a 1.6x multiplier to your damage on breakables.
 There are two different builds, one focusing on Dual Blades, and one focusing on Jet Boots.
 Each has a fairly distinct playstyle.
+The comment made in Fi/Bo about using both weapons applies to Bo/Hu as well.

 Standard Build (Dual Blades)